arolson101/updraft/README.md

   });
 ```

-If you use TypeScript, you can use inheritance:
+If you use TypeScript, you can use inheritance instead:

 ```ts
 class Task extends Updraft.Instance {